limaantonio/backend-corujao/README.md

 # Clone this repository
 $ git clone

-# Go into the repository
+# Vá no repositorio
-$ cd BeTheHero/backend
+$ cd backend-corujao

-# Install dependencies
+# Instale as dependẽncias
 $ yarn

-# Run the API
+# Execute a API
 $ yarn start
 ```